dhrumilp12/90-s-portfolio/README.md

 - **Chatbot (AI Integration):** A GPT-like model from Google Gemini is integrated, responding to user prompts about my personal info.
 This blends personal narrative with modern tech, just hidden under a veneer of retro design.
 - **Hosting:** GitHub Pages for frontend (if static-only) and a simple Python backend on a service like Render/Heroku (if dynamic content and chatbot queries are needed).

-## How It Meets the Criteria
-**Theme - "Now, It’s Personal":**
-- This project is all about me—my journey, my hobbies, my favorite elements of retro design.
-It’s a true personal homepage that teleports you back to a simpler, more personal time on the web.

-**The Code:**
-- The code is thoroughly commented, making it easy to read and skim.
-It embraces 90s-era styles like inline styling, table-based layouts, marquee text, and neon-blink aesthetics.
-- Documentation is sprinkled throughout for clarity, and the directory structure is straightforward.

-**UI/UX:**
-- Everything screams "90s web": pixelated images, bright clashing colors, Comic Sans, marquee text, GIFs, ASCII dividers, and custom cursors.
-- User interaction remains friendly.
-It’s easy to navigate: a left-hand menu, a guestbook form, a simple game, and simple instructions.
-The chatbot icon is easy to locate and interact with.

-**Creativity:**
-- Combines retro web design concepts with unexpected modern tech: a hidden AI chatbot, Easter eggs, and an interactive game.
-- Encourages user interaction: sign the guestbook, play the game, chat with the AI.
-- Fun factor is high—visitors feel they’ve discovered a secret pocket of the past, preserved and yet evolving with modern twists.

 **Fun & Engagement:**
 - Gamification via the mini-game.